felixklauke/caroline/README.md

 # Architecture
 We use google guice ( https://github.com/google/guice )  for dependency injection.
 You should have a look at that before you consider touching our architecture.
 The guice dependencies are defined in the `de.felix_klauke.caroline.core.module.CarolineModule`.
-The bukkit plugin will create an instance of the main application using the guice injector.
+The bukkit pluginManager will create an instance of the main application using the guice injector.
 The main application will hook our schedulers into rx java.
 Currently we support
 - Computation Scheduler (synchronous)